-The application was lodged by Shatterprufe, a division of PG Group (Proprietary) Limited ("the Applicant").
-The Applicant alleges that the dumped product is causing material injury and that a threat of material injury exists.
-The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that an investigation should be initiated on the basis of dumping, material injury; threat of material injury and causality.
+The Application was lodged by PFG Building Glass (Pty) Ltd. The Applicant submitted an application to the Commission alleging that clear float glass originating in or imported from Tanzania is being dumped on the Southern African Customs Union("SACU"), causing material injury and a threat of material injury to the SACU market.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive to a reasonable conclusion that an investigation should be initiated based on dumping, material injury, threat of material injury and a causal link between the alleged dumped imports and the material injury and the threat of material injury experienced by the SACU Industry.